 Boulder County maintains approximately 700 miles of roadway, of which nearly 50 percent are gravel and 50 percent are asphalt surfaced.
 The county stretches from the plains, at an elevation of 5,280 feet to the Continental Divide, at an elevation near 14,000 feet.
-The maintenance division is well experienced in winter roadway maintenance practices.

 Road Maintenance Division

-- Dead Animal Removal
+- Learn more about Dead Animal Removal

-- Dust Control
+- Learn more about Dust Control

-- Road Grading
+- Learn more about Road Grading

-- Snow Removal & Plowing
+- Learn more about Snow Removal & Plowing

-- Tree Trimming
+- Learn more about Tree Trimming

 Planning and Engineering